StephanDollberg/BAM/README.md

 #Documentation

 The Documentation serves as a tutorial which explains all the algorithms and possiblities.
-It is written with Latex - again to learn the language - and is probably most of the time not complete.
+It is written with Latex - again to learn the language.
+The pdf version might be out of date from time to time as I don't commit the latest version on every push.
+You can compile the .tex file to get the newest version.

 #Thanks